jrnickell/smash-up-die-nasty/Constitution.md

 ## Free Agents

 All unselected players will be available for blind bidding using the owner's Free Agent Auction Budget.
 Each owner will receive 1000 credits in the host application to place bids on available players.
-Waivers will process every week on Wednesday and Saturday the first year.
+Waivers will process every day from Wednesday to Sunday, starting no earlier than Wednesday at 12:00am and ending no later than Sunday at 10:00am.
+The waiver process time will be 10:00am on the ESPN app (the first year) and might be adjusted to run at midnight on the Sleeper app.
 After the move to Sleeper, the FAAB will be $100 and $0 bids will be allowed.
 This should make it easier to think of your FAAB budget in terms of percentage.

 ## Trades